adams85/bundling/README.md

 #### 3. Configure Razor views

-In order to enable the bundling tag helpers you need to include the following in your *_ViewImports.cshtml*:
+In order to enable the bundling tag helpers you need to include the following lines in your *_ViewImports.cshtml*:

     @using Karambolo.AspNetCore.Bundling.ViewHelpers
     @addTagHelper *, Karambolo.AspNetCore.Bundling